papicella/snyk-open-source-workshop/README.md

 In this **hands-on** demo we will achieve the follow

-* Fork the highly vulnerable Goof Application
+* Step 1 - Fork the highly vulnerable Goof Application
-* Configure GitHub Integration
+* Step 2 - Configure GitHub Integration
-* Find vulnerabilities
+* Step 3 - Find vulnerabilities
-* Fix using a Pull Request
+* Step 4 - Fix using a Pull Request
-* Test using the CLI (test and monitor)
+* Step 5 - Test using the CLI (test and monitor)
-* Failing using Exit Codes
+* Step 6 - Failing using Exit Codes
-* Viewing Dashboard Reports
+* Step 7 - Viewing Dashboard Reports
-* IDE integration VS Code
+* Step 8 - IDE integration VS Code

 ## Prerequisites